Don’t let the chill in the air deter you from planning ahead to a summer of fun at Morris Arboretum!

-Age Range: 6 years to 8 years
+Age Range: 6 to 10 years old

-Camp is in session Monday - Friday, 9:00am - 3:30pm
+Duration: Each session runs Monday - Friday, 9:00am to 3:30pm

 Members: $265 (weekly) / Non-members: $285

-Mail: Morris Arboretum Attn: Education Summer Camp
+Or Mail: Morris Arboretum Attn: Education Summer Camp

 100 E. Northwestern Avenue, Philadelphia, PA 19118